neondatabase/neon/docs/rfcs/021-raii-runtime.md

 Proposed states:

 1. `Infant` - just created, no activity yet.
-    - Do we need this state?
 2. `Loading` - currently loads its data from the disk to the memory.
 3. `Broken` - cannot load the tenant; unrecoverable error happened.
 It is the final state.
 4. `Downloading` - downloading the data files from object storage.
-    - Is it better to change to `Attaching`?
 5. `Active` - fully operational, background tasks are running.
 6. `ShuttingDown` - tenant is being shut down; no new closures could be run.
-    - What should happen to operations running on the tenant when we change the state to this one?
-    - Is it better to change to `Terminating`?
 7. `Shutdown` - tenant is shut down, background operations are finished, and ready to recycle.
 It is the final state.
-    - Is it better to change to `Terminated`?

 Transitions: